pingcap/docs/information-schema/information-schema-resource-groups.md

 > **Note:**
 >
-> TiDB clusters automatically create a `default` resource group during initialization.
-For this resource group, the default value of `RU_PER_SEC` is `UNLIMITED` (equivalent to the maximum value of the `INT` type, that is, `2147483647`) and is in `BURSTABLE` mode.
-All requests that are not bound to a resource group will be automatically bound to this `default` resource group.
+> TiDB automatically creates a `default` resource group during cluster initialization.
+For this resource group, the default value of `RU_PER_SEC` is `UNLIMITED` (equivalent to the maximum value of the `INT` type, that is, `2147483647`) and it is in `BURSTABLE` mode.
+All requests that are not bound to any resource group are automatically bound to this `default` resource group.
 When you create a new configuration for another resource group, it is recommended to modify the `default` resource group configuration as needed.